 - Organisation and communication

-Scan the codes below to hear some of Y6’s fantastic end of enquiry speeches in role as Sir Winston Churchill.
+Scan the codes below to hear some fantastic upper Key Stage 2 end of enquiry speeches in role as Sir Winston Churchill.